StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/change-case-alert-classification-settings.md

-# How to Change Case or Alert Classification Settings
+# Change Case or Alert Classification Settings

 This topic provides step-by-step instructions for changing the classification settings of a [case](about-cases.md) or [alert](../alerts/about-alerts.md) in TheHive, including severity, Traffic Light Protocol (TLP), and Permissible Actions Protocol (PAP).